-On this day in 1962, Johnny Carson takes over from Jack Paar as host of the late-night talk program The Tonight Show.
+On October 1, 1962, Johnny Carson takes over from Jack Paar as host of the late-night talk program The Tonight Show.
 Carson went on to host The Tonight Show Starring Johnny Carson for three decades, becoming one of the biggest figures in entertainment in the 20th century.

 John William Carson was born on October 23, 1925, in Corning, Iowa.
 He grew up in Norfolk, Nebraska, served in the U.S. Navy in the mid-1940s and attended the University of Nebraska.
 By the early 1950s, he was living in California and working in radio and the emerging medium of television.
 He later moved to New York City and in 1957 became the host of the popular game show Who Do You Trust?
 In 1958, Carson appeared on The Tonight Show as a substitute for host Jack Paar.
 The Tonight Show had originated in 1951 in Los Angeles as a radio program hosted by Steve Allen.
 In 1954, the program moved to TV and in 1956, Jack Parr replaced Allen as the host.
 Carson took over permanent hosting duties from Parr on October 1, 1962.
 He hosted the show from New York City until 1972, when it relocated to Burbank, California.